rdk/p2rank/distro/config/readme.md

 4. parameters in custom config file `-c <config.file>`
 5. parameters on the command line

-To see comprehensive list of all possible params see Params.groovy in the source code: https://github.com/rdk/p2rank/blob/master/src/main/groovy/cz/siret/prank/program/params/Params.groovy
+To see a comprehensive list of all possible params see Params.groovy in the source code: https://github.com/rdk/p2rank/blob/master/src/main/groovy/cz/siret/prank/program/params/Params.groovy